Chézy formula: Exploring Chézy's similarity parameter

-In summary, Chézy's similarity parameter and formula explain how the velocity of water flowing through a channel has a relationship with the slope and sheer stress of the channel bottom, the hydraulic radius of flow, and the Chézy coefficient which empirically incorporates several other parameters of the flowing water.
+Chézy's similarity parameter and formula explain how the velocity of water flowing through a channel has a relationship with the slope and sheer stress of the channel bottom, the hydraulic radius of flow, and the Chézy coefficient, which empirically incorporates several other parameters of the flowing water.
 This relationship is driven by the conservation of momentum present during uniform flow conditions.

 Chézy's formula inspires the Manning formula

 Once this relationship was established by Chézy, many engineers and physicists (see the below section Authors of flow formulas) continued to search for ways to improve Chézy's equation.
 A slight oversight of Chézy's formula was determined by the research of these colleagues.
-They determined that the velocity's slope dependence in Chézy's formula (V:S0) was reasonable, but that the velocity's dependence on the hydraulic radius (V:Rh1/2) was not, and that the relationship was closer to (V:Rh2/3).
-Many compelling formulas based on Chézy's formula have been developed since its discovery by these contemporaries and others, where differing formulas are more suitable in differing conditions.
+They determined that the velocity's slope dependence in Chézy's formula (V:S0) was reasonable, but that the velocity's dependence on the hydraulic radius (V:Rh1/2) was not reasonable and that the relationship was closer to (V:Rh2/3).
+Many formulas based on Chézy's formula have been developed since its discovery by these contemporaries and others, and differing formulas are more suitable in differing conditions.